manubot/rootstock/all-sections.md

 ### Equations

-Numbered equations can be included by using `$$` delimeters with embedded LaTeX math.
+Numbered equations can be included by using `$$` delimiters with embedded LaTeX math.
 Equations can be labeled with tags like this `{#eq:label}` and referenced in text using `@eq:label`.

 $$ y = mx + b $$ {#eq:line}